elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

 - every hour EJP sends csv files with metadata to the `elife-ejp-ftp` S3 bucket.
 They have been provided access to this via the [https://cloudgates.net]() service, and to change the location of this we need to [modify the cloudgates settings](https://github.com/elifesciences/elifesciences-wiki/wiki/adding-a-ftp-endpoint-to-an-AWS-S3-bucket-via-the-cloudgates-service) and resullpy FTP credentials to the vendor.
 - when an article has been accepted for publication in EJP the production team hit a button in EJP that will cause EJP to FTP a file to the `elife-ejp-poa-delivery` S3 bucket
-- `cron.py` checks at 11am for new content in a bucket defined by the setting `poa_bucket` which needs to be set to be teh same bucket that EJP are sending their content to (done in settings.py for the elife-bot code)
+- `cron.py` checks at 11am for new content in a bucket defined by the setting `poa_bucket` which needs to be set to be the same bucket that EJP are sending their content to (done in settings.py for the elife-bot code)
 - on discovering a new file in that bucket (via the S3Monitor activity) the [PackagePOA](#PackagePOA) activity is started
 - this activity looks for content in directories on the local Ec2 machine that are set in the settings file of the [elife-poa-xml-generation](https://github.com/elifesciences/elife-poa-xml-generation/blob/master/example-settings.py) code.
 It then sends the output to an s3 bucket [that is defined](https://github.com/elifesciences/elife-bot/blob/exp/activity/activity_PackagePOA.py#L276) by the [settings.poa_packaging_bucket](https://github.com/elifesciences/elife-bot/blob/exp/activity/activity_PackagePOA.py#L60) which is set to `elife-poa-packaging`
 - the [PublishPOA](#PublishPOA) is invoked if a new file is found in `elife-poa-packaging`.